cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-access-method.md

 ## Compatibility

-`CREATE ACCESS METHOD` is a Greenplum Database extension.
+`CREATE ACCESS METHOD` is a Cloudberry Database extension.

 ## See Also